jasant753/CSC317/assignments/3/SUBMISSION.md

 Abraham went for a darker theme, focusing on a webpage that was aesthetically pleasing.
 His layout was more condensed vertically, making it easier to see everything without scrolling and added a subtler animation than our handwritten css.
-Justin went for a more complex layout, evoking the aesthetics of the movie, The Matrix.While the final result was quite impressive and we learned a lot of what is possible with css styling, we all felt the theme was too distracting to base our hybrid css on.
+Justin went for a more complex layout, evoking the aesthetics of the movie, The Matrix.While the final result was quite impressive, and we learned a lot of what is possible with css styling, we all felt the theme was too distracting to base our hybrid css on.
 Similar to Abraham, Jiaming went for an aesthetic layout that was clean, but opted for a lighter color scheme similar to the handwritten one.
-Joaquin went a style inspired by windows xp, it gave an interesting result but was overall a bit basic.
+Joaquin went a style inspired by Windows xp, it gave an interesting result but was overall a bit basic.
 When building the Hybrid CSS together, we combined the style.css file with some sections from each of the other Ai files.Our layouts looked pretty similar outside of aesthetic choices, so we ended up choosing a feature we really liked from each of our ai styles and incorporating it into the handwritten css.]

 ## Individual Reflections